sgilmo/IdealProd/README.md

 **update_data.py**

-> Retrieves component inventory data from AS400 and clamp data from filemaker.
-Creates SQL Server tables for both and generates a csv file called parts_clamps.csv and places it in the acmparts folder on TN-DATACOLLECT2.
+> Retrieves component inventory data from AS400, as well, as clamp and band data from filemaker.
+Creates SQL Server tables for all and generates a csv file called parts_clamps.csv and places it in the acmparts folder on TN-DATACOLLECT2.
 That file is used to determine if the current active parts.csv file is current

 **getclamps.py**